GenomicsMachineLearning/qimr-teaching-2024/README.md

 # Installation

-Using Conda/Mamba/Micromamba:
-* MacOS
-* Windows

-How many environments:
+To use the notebooks we require using a Conda package manager (or compatible tool like Mamba or Micromamba).

+There are XXX environments that need to be setup (as some versions of some software are not compatible with others):
-* One for Voyager/Clustering/etc in R.
+* qimr-teaching-2024 - for use with Voyager/Clustering/etc in R.
 *

 # Package Managers